TERMS · GLOSSARY OF THE FRAMEWORK

 Primary sources

-- Hatha Yoga Pradipika, chapter I — practice timing
+- Hatha Yoga Pradipika, I.64 — the early-morning practice timing in the asana chapter — Sacred Texts

 In motion